Welcome to our Governors’ section.

 I live in Farnham Royal with my wife and two daughters.
 My eldest daughter recently moved on to secondary school, but my youngest still attends St Mary’s.
 We are foster carers for Bucks County Council.
 I am employed as a Risk Manager for a multinational company.

 It is a real privilege to be involved in the life and work of St. Mary’s school as a Foundation Governor.
-I continue to be excited and impressed with all that I see and experience when visiting both staff and children and am proud of all it has achieved.
-I am committed to my roles within the school and enjoy working alongside hard working, caring and excellent staff.
-My experience as Head of Religious Education in an ethnically diverse large comprehensive school in North London and 8 years teaching in Mumbai, India is helpful in my role as a governor.
-I have also taught English as an Additional Language (EAL) to refugees and asylum seekers in North London who were sitting GCSE and A levels.
-Their ages ranged from 16 - 25 years and as well as teaching English as a separate subject I was involved in language support for several of the subjects they studied.
-Alongside this I trained teachers of EAL to work with older teenagers and adults while I was working in a tertiary college.
-More recently I have worked as a Human Resources Manager for a charity which sends professionals to work in the developing world.
-Since retirement and moving to Farnham Common I have joined St. John’s church, Farnham Common where I am actively involved.
+In the years I have been a governor I have never ceased to be impressed by the skills, dedication and hard work of all the staff and the children are a delight.
+It’s a joy to work with staff and with fellow governors.
+My experience as Head of Religious Education in an ethnically diverse large comprehensive school in North London and 8 years teaching in Mumbai, India has been and still is helpful in my role as a governor.
+On returning to the UK I trained to teach English as an Additional Language working with young people and adults.
+I worked in a tertiary college in North London working with young refugees and asylum seekers helping to prepare them for university or work.
+More recently I have worked as a Human Resources Manager for a charity which sends professionals to work in the developing world; this involved training and selecting them as well as give pastoral support both here and in the countries they were working in.
+Since retirement and moving to Farnham Common I have joined St. John’s church, Farnham Common where I am actively involved as a church warden among many other activities.
 I enjoy walks with my black Labrador and go swimming when I can.
 Retirement has also provided me with the opportunity to travel which I love.

 Mrs Elizabeth Glover

-Responsibility for SEN, Science, Staff Well Being.
-Linked to Year 6.
+Responsibility for SEN, Science, School Council, Linked to Year 4

 Mrs Lacey Ashdown